Darkn35/Benchmark/README.txt

 -=-=-=-=-=-=-=-=-=-   -=-=-=-=-=-=-=-=-=-   -=-=-=-=-=-=-=-=-=-

-to run the c# scripts, open in vscode and open new terminal
+to run the c# scripts, open cmd

-navigate to the desired script folder in powershell terminal using "cd [location]"
+navigate to the desired script folder in cmd using "cd [location]"

 and type in "dotnet run"